Prekmurje Slovene: Vocabulary

 The Prekmurje Slovene vocabulary is very rich and differs significantly from the Standard Slovene vocabulary.
 The dialect includes many archaic words that have disappeared from modern Slovene.
 Along with the three dialects spoken in Venetian Slovenia and the Slovene dialects of eastern Carinthia, Prekmurje Slovene is considered the most conservative of all Slovene dialects in regard to the vocabulary.

-The Prekmurje Slovene has exapnded its vocabulary to a large degree with words from other Slavic languages (mainly from Kajkavian Croatian, Standard Slovene, Styrian Slovene, Serbo-Croatian, partly from the Czech and Slovak) and non-Slavic languages (mainly from Hungarian and German, partly from Latin and Italian).
+The Prekmurje Slovene has expanded its vocabulary to a large degree with words from other Slavic languages (mainly from Kajkavian Croatian, Standard Slovene, Styrian Slovene, Serbo-Croatian, partly from the Czech and Slovak) and non-Slavic languages (mainly from Hungarian and German, partly from Latin and Italian).
 More recent and less assimilated words are typically from English.